Azure DevOps- Its more than just hype

 • Both development and operation teams have their own goals and challenges so it’s difficult to work together.

-• The lack of support and being not innovative can be challenging in offering customers’ needs.
+• The lack of support and being not innovative can be challenging in meeting customers’ needs.

 • DevOps practices cannot be implemented overnight.
 It is a step-by-step process.